To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \subsection{Locality Experiments}

-One hypothesis for the effectiveness of equivariant methods is that the features are equivariant functions of their receptive fields, meaning equivariant CNNs and GNNs naturally have local equivariance \citep{musaelian2023local}.
-The idea is that it may be useful to compute locally equivariant features, e.g. featurizations of small, recurrent chemical motifs in molecules, rather than just globally equivariant features \citep{du2022se3, lippmann2025beyond}.
+$t(p_{X,Y})$ thus signals when the symmetry bias of a dataset is correlated with its labels, providing an explanation for why equivariant methods might hurt.
+However, this doesn't explain why equivariant methods can perform so well on datasets where $t(p_{X,Y})$ is low.
+One hypothesis is that the features are equivariant functions of their receptive fields, meaning equivariant CNNs and GNNs naturally have local equivariance \citep{musaelian2023local}.
+It may be useful to compute locally equivariant features, e.g. featurizations of small, recurrent chemical motifs in molecules, rather than just globally equivariant features \citep{du2022se3, lippmann2025beyond}.
 This provides a plausible explanation for the effectiveness of equivariant methods on highly canonicalized datasets such as QM9.
 Moreover, augmenting inputs to a local (e.g. message-passing) architecture implicitly conveys a bias towards local equivariance.
-While it is challenging to establish a causal link, we can at least use $m(p_X)$ to quantify the hypothesis that local motifs are comparatively more isotropic in orientation.
+While it is challenging to establish a causal link, we can use $m(p_X)$ to at least quantify the hypothesis that local motifs are comparatively more isotropic in orientation.

-Concretely, we generate the local QM9 dataset by extracting local neighborhoods (by bonds) from each molecule in QM9.
-In \Cref{fig:locality}, we compare $m(p_X)$ between local and ordinary QM9 in three settings: the original datasets (exploration), and under random rotation and manual canonicalization (as sanity checks, which should yield 50\% and 100\%, respectively).
+Concretely, we generate the local QM9 dataset by extracting local neighborhoods (by bonds) from each QM9 molecule (see \Cref{app:local_qm9} for details).
+In \Cref{fig:locality}, we compare $m(p_X)$ between local and ordinary QM9 in three settings: the original datasets (exploration), and under random rotation and manual canonicalization (as sanity checks, which should and do yield 50\% and 100\%).
 We find that the detection accuracy is much lower for local QM9, indicating a lower degree of local distributional symmetry breaking!
-For ModelNet40, we analogously constructed a local dataset by randomly selecting one point from each original, $1024$-point point cloud, and then collecting its N nearest neighbors.
+For ModelNet40, we analogously constructed a local dataset by randomly selecting one point from each original, $1024$-point point cloud, and then collecting its $N$ nearest neighbors.
 When the number of sampled points is small, the metric drops significantly, indicating that local regions of the point clouds are not inherently canonicalized; this effect reduces with the size of the neighborhood.
-Overall, these findings suggest that the distributional symmetry-breaking present in several point cloud benchmark datasets is far weaker at the local scale, and may partially explain the success of rotationally equivariant methods on canonicalized datasets.
+These findings suggest that the symmetry bias present in some point cloud benchmarks is weaker at the local scale, which may partially explain the success of equivariant methods.
+Investigating this hypothesis further is an interesting direction for future work.